jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Yes, I know soup is cooked, but it seems like there might be a benefit from pulling things out of the bone to actually drink?

 A: It's all cauterized.
 The only thing you're going to get that's whole and active are the poison metals in the bone.

+Q: What if it's organic?

-If you cook them, it doesn't make any difference.
+A: It doesn't make any difference.
 Once you cauterize them, you're causing free radicals.
 See, minerals naturally, in a raw form, they work together in a perfect balance.
 Once you cook them, the calcium, the phosphorus, potassium, and magnesium are crystallized and hardened into either like a rock or like glass, depending on the temperature.
 So they are no longer active.
 It takes 20 times more calcium to do what calcium needs to do, and it still doesn't do it very well.

 Q: Is there a way to pull out those minerals in a different way?
 Like soak them in something, or is that...